allisonchanykei/youtube-crawler/README.md

 ## Usage

-1. To get results from a list of channel names from a file:
+1. To get contact information from channel names from a file:

-    Create a list of channel names in txt format then run
+    Create a list of channel names in txt format, then run `node index.js -f <path to file>`

-    ```
-    node index.js -f <path to file>
-    ```

-2. To get a list of channels from a search query:
+2. To get a list of channels with contact information from a search query:

     Run `node index.js -q <query> <optional - maximum number of results>`